PEAK-UPV/HLSinf/models/README.md

 files and will generate an HLSinf model ready to be run by HLSinf.
 The parser is able also to run the model on a system with HLSinf (even with no HLSinf support).

+The parser can be compiled with support to either convert models and run models or to only convert models.
+To compile for the support of only model conversion you can use the script:

+./compile_convert.sh

+To have support both to convert modules and run them you can compile the whole application by:

+./compile.sh

 The whole process is divided in three steps.
 First, an ONNX model is parsed and data is extracted and a text file is generated.
 With this generated file a new text file is generated with the needed optimizations and adaptations to be used in a system with HLSinf.
 Different configurations and optimizations